tesfahun2021/simple_shell/README.md

+##SIMPLE SHELL

-built as a project for ALX Holberton School. the shell` works like the bash and other basic shells.
+Built as a project for ALX School.

+#Overview

+In this project, we implemented a command line interpreter or, as it is more commonly known, a shell.

-The shell works by using commands given by the user input.
-The shell commands take in the following syntax: `command name {arguments}`.
-The shell executes a command after it is written by user using the command followed by the arguments.
+The shell works like the bash or any other basic shells and takes commands in the following syntax: `command name {arguments}`.

+:When you type in a command (in response to its prompt), the shell creates a child process that executes the command you entered and then prompts for more user input when it has finished.